 The Edinboro Institute for Forensic Sciences coordinates the forensic activities and related academic programs from a broad range of disciplines.
 This interdisciplinary Institute was formed in 2015 to provide excellence in undergraduate education and training in the forensic sciences by drawing on faculty from diverse academic disciplines, including criminal justice, anthropology and art.

-The Institute brings together a number of Edinboro University's educational and research facilities, including the Forensic Sciences and Crime Scene Investigation labs, the Anthropological Research Center and Archaeology Lab, and the Digital Imaging Lab.
+The Institute brings together a number of Edinboro University's educational and research facilities, including the Forensic Sciences and Crime Scene Investigation labs, the Anthropological Research Center and Archeology Lab, and the Digital Imaging Lab.
 By promoting faculty and student research and providing opportunities for students to engage in real-world forensic projects, the Institute is able to enhance the educational experience for students interested in a multitude of forensic disciplines.

 Edinboro University programs associated with the Institute for Forensic Sciences include: